1wheel/graph-scroll/README.md

 ```

-When the graph starts to scroll out of view, postiion: sticky keeps the graph element stuck to the top of the page while the text scrolls by.
+When the graph starts to scroll out of view, `position: sticky` keeps the graph element stuck to the top of the page while the text scrolls by.

 ```
 #container{